 Smartwatches and activity trackers are considered game-changer by many.
 These devices make life a lot easier, thanks to the features and monitoring services they offer.
-California based Fitbit is a company that produces some of the best smartwatches and activity trackers.
+California-based Fitbit is a company that produces some of the best smartwatches and activity trackers.

 6 Best Fitbit with GPS in 2021

-Before we jump into any comparisons or judgements, let’s understand the difference between Fitbit with built-in GPS and those with connected GPS.
+Before we jump into any comparisons or judgments, let’s understand the difference between Fitbit with built-in GPS and those with connected GPS.
 Understanding these differences will help you choose the one that is right for you.

 Many of you might be confused with the terms built-in GPS and connected GPS.
 These are the different technologies used in smartwatches/trackers.